sc8ttee/python_tricks/docs/unitTest.md

 #### Usage

 * test results of a script
-* create a test_script.py or a script_test.py file to hold your unit test
+* check for more assert methods

+#### Setup

+1. for every script.py, create a test_script.py (or script_test.py)
+2. implement unittests in test_script.py
-* after script.py and test_script.py is implemented, run in cmd:
+3. after test_script.py is implemented, run in cmd:
 ```python
 python -m unittest test_script
 ```
-* check assert methods

 #### Examples